AviatrixSystems/Docs/HowTos/azure_bgpolan_multi_peer_ARS.rst

 Introduction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Aviatrix Controller allows Azure Route Server (ARS) integration for on-premises connectivity using ExpressRoute with no overlay.
+The Aviatrix Controller allows Azure Route Server (ARS) integration for on-premises connectivity using Azure ExpressRoute with no overlay.
 Azure Route Server is a managed service that is highly available.
 It provides a mechanism for exchanging routes between Azure Software Defined Networking (SDN) and Network Virtual Appliances (NVAs) dynamically through Border Gateway Protocol (BGP).
 You can achieve full-mesh high availability by running two BGP peering endpoints.

-Aviatrix integrates with Azure Route Server by treating the Azure Route Server as a BGP over LAN peer and exchanging routes using the BGP routing protocol.
+Aviatrix integrates with Azure Route Server by treating the Azure Route Server as a BGP over LAN peer and exchanging routes using BGP.
 This enables Azure cloud networks to connect to on-prem or branch locations and provides connectivity across hybrid environments.
 Customers who use high-speed Azure ExpressRoute connectivity with no encryption for hybrid environments can exchange routes between the Aviatrix Transit Gateways and the on-prem network connected via ExpressRoute.
 This solution provides you with an enterprise-grade transit network.

 The diagram below shows Azure Route Server integration with Aviatrix Transit Gateways.
-Full mesh is enabled so that both Transit Gateways peer with the two Azure Route Server IP endpoints in the Route Server.
+Full mesh is enabled so that both Transit Gateways peer with the two Azure Route Server IP endpoints in the Azure Route Server.

 |ARS_High_Level|

 Related Topics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-`Azure Multi-Cloud Transit BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.html?highlight=bGP%20over%20LAN#azure-multi-cloud-transit-bgp-over-lan-workflow>`_
+* `Azure Multi-Cloud Transit BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_azure_workflow.html>`_
-Azure Multi-Peer BGP over LAN Workflow
+* `Azure Multi-Peer BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/azure_bgpolan_multi_peer.html>`_
-`AWS Multi-Cloud Transit BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.html?highlight=bGP%20over%20LAN#aws-multi-cloud-transit-bgp-over-lan-workflow>`_
+* `AWS Multi-Cloud Transit BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_workflow.html>`_
-`GCP Multi-Peer BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_gcp_workflow.html?highlight=bGP%20over%20LAN#gcp-multi-peer-bgp-over-lan-workflow>`_
+* `GCP Multi-Peer BGP over LAN Workflow <https://docs.aviatrix.com/HowTos/transit_gateway_external_device_bgp_over_lan_gcp_workflow.html>`_

 Prerequisites
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Aviatrix Controller is updated to software version 6.8 and above.
+* Aviatrix Controller is updated to software version 6.8 or above.
 * Aviatrix Transit Gateways are deployed with Insane Mode (mandatory) and with BGP over LAN enabled.
-Only one BGP over LAN interface needs to be configured to peer with both Azure Route Server instances.
+You only need to configure one BGP over LAN interface to peer with both Azure Route Server instances.

 |prereq_insane_mode_bgpolan|

-* A BGP ASN is assigned to the Transit Gateways (configured on the Aviatrix Controller in Multi-cloud Transit > Advanced Config > Local AS Number).
+* A BGP ASN is assigned to the Transit Gateways (configured on the Aviatrix Controller in Multi-Cloud Transit > Advanced Config > Local AS Number).

-Configure the following in Azure:
+Complete the following tasks in Azure:

 * Create a VNet to deploy the Azure Route Server.
 * Deploy the Azure Route Server in this VNet by referring to the applicable Azure documentation.